Categories: EV Insights

 How Does the Lithium-Ion Battery Work in an Electric Car?

 EVs are powered by rechargeable batteries.
 This battery type provides a reversible chemical reaction, allowing both their discharge and charging process.
-During the battery discharging process, the electrical current flows from cathode (+) to anode (-), while the reverse process occurs during charging(Source).
+During the battery discharging process, the electrical current flows from the cathode (+) to the anode (-), while the reverse process occurs during charging(Source).

-How Lithium-Ion Batteries Works?
+How Lithium-Ion Batteries Work?

 • All batteries use this same basic configuration